 I believe showing up for yourself comes first.
 Showing up online is just one way to practice it.
 I believe the weeks you want to disappear are the weeks that matter most.
 I believe community isn't a marketing strategy, it's how we survive.
 And I believe your 30s aren't a deadline.
 They're a second chance to build a life that's actually yours.

 A community for queer women in Austin.
 Monthly gatherings designed for real connection, champagne, conversation, no pretense.
-My partner and I started WLW Austin because we needed a room where women didn't have to be brave alone.
+My partner and I started WLW Collective because we needed a room where women didn't have to be brave alone.
 It didn't exist yet.
 So we made one.

 I speak on stages, panels, and podcasts about identity, reinvention, and what it actually takes to show up as yourself when your life is in the middle of changing.
 My perspective comes from living it, as a queer woman, a single mom, a founder, and someone who rebuilt her entire life in her early 30s while raising a kid and figuring out who she was becoming.
 I bring research, lived experience, and the kind of honesty that makes audiences stop checking their phones.
 My talks aren't motivational in the traditional sense.
 They're the conversation women have been waiting to hear out loud.